JoaoCostaIFG/LPOO/docs/README.md

   and safe from enemies.
 - **Breathing** - the **Snake** needs air the breath so it needs to come to the surface from time to time.
+- **Oxygen level indicator** - the **Skane** progressively changes color, so the player knows if it can go underground/how high are the oxygen levels.
 - **Civilians** - there are civilians all over the map running from you (because they are scared).
 - **Military** - there are foot soldiers trying to stop you using their knifes.